 False reports of active shooters continue to plague college campuses across the United States, creating panic and diverting crucial law enforcement resources.

-Since the beginning of the current academic year, as many as 20 colleges and universities have been victims of these swatting hoaxes, with the University of Maryland and Slippery Rock University being the latest targets.
+Since the beginning of the current academic year, 32 U.S. colleges and universities have been victims of these swatting hoaxes, with the University of Maryland and Slippery Rock University being the latest targets, reports TDR Technology Solutions.
+The company estimates the swatting incidents have so far cost U.S. institutions of higher education more than $38 million.

 UMD and Slippery Rock University Swatting Incidents